-Don’t let bad breath prevent you from leading a fulfilled personal and professional life, call 512-331-1477 or email us today to schedule your consultation with Dr. Justin D’Abadie or Dr. Jaya Hiremath.
-Using their years of experience and extensive knowledge of dentistry, Drs.
-D’Abadie and Hiremath can get to the root of any dental issues that may be linked to unpleasant breath and help you to have a sparkling, confident smile.
+Don’t let bad breath prevent you from leading a fulfilled personal and professional life, call 512-331-1477 or email us today to schedule your consultation with one of our highly regarded dental professionals.
+Using their years of experience and extensive knowledge of dentistry, our dental professionals can get to the root of any dental issues that may be linked to unpleasant breath and help you to have a sparkling, confident smile.

 Other General Dentistry services include: